I’m not sporty. At all.

 You really wish you had recorded that!

 Jimmy is beaming at you while being congratulated by his teammates.
 This is worth it all!

 Wonder what the age cut-off is for playing in the next World Cup.
-Or let’s be realistic, the 2022 one.
+Or let’s be realistic, the one after that.

 Fantasise about being a World Cup soccer mum, sitting in cushy VIP boxes, sipping champagne and not having to suffer the indignity of providing the team oranges.